enemonsieur/offis_repo/PROJECTS/220624_1 ECG EEG and Eye Tracking.md

 => Find the power ratio: Beta/Apha activity.
 If it increase that means stress increases.

 Power of higher frequency rhythms (such as gamma band) may provide a sensitive index of stress response magnitude (relative power in the gamma band recorded from prefrontal electrodes [35]), although caution is advised when interpreting results in this frequency range due to the potential of contamination by myogenic activity.
-=> Consider measuring gamma bands frequencies ryh
+=> Consider measuring gamma bands frequencies rythms.

 # Stress Prediction
 - We classify the predicting features using the SVM